Pre-Treatment and Aftercare Protocol for Resurfacing

 Shown to thicken skin in 12 weeks.
 Great for CO2 clients!
 (Less than $1.50 a day).

 TESTPATCH: You can use the Coconut Oil (great for relief of dryness) during your 3 days of recovery if you are not allergic to nuts.
-Please do a test on your skin as soon as you can to make sure you have no allergies to coconut oil.
-If you swell or turn red for an extended time, do NOT use Coconut Oil during procedure.
+PLEASE DO A TEST PATCH on your skin as soon as you can to make sure you have no allergies to coconut oil.
+If you swell or turn red, do NOT use Coconut Oil during procedure.

 Clients must stop all use of metrogel, tetracycline, retin-a, proactiv and other acid-based products for at least two weeks prior to procedure.
 If you are taking celebrex, bloodthinners or anticoagulants, including aspirin, check with your doctor for permission to stop taking these for one week prior to procedure.
 Do not tan or use tanning lotions for one week before.